5 Clever Tips for Better Outdoor Storage

 Adding a slatted wood panel with shelving also gives you ample opportunity to display potted plants, a pretty watering can, a mister, and more.
 Decant birdseed into a glass container so you don’t have to hide it away, and add citronella tea lights and smaller lanterns to the shelves for evening gatherings.

-3. Make It Hidden in Plain Sight
+3. Hide It in Plain Sight

 Retro patio coolers, storage benches, potted garden hose containers, pretty storage baskets—all of these storage solutions are hidden in plain sight, providing you with some much-needed storage while looking fabulous doing it.
 Your storage doesn’t have to look like storage.
 It can be functional and beautiful at the same time.